 Plant waxes are a type of natural wax.
 There are a variety of wax types within the plant wax category.
 Learn more about a few of them.

 1. Carnauba Wax

 Carnauba wax (also called palm wax) is a common plant wax type.
-It comes from the leaves of the carnauba palm tree native to Brazil.
 The wax is harvested from the leaves of the plant by drying the leaves and beating them to loosen the wax.
 It is then refined for use in various products.
 Carnauba wax has a shiny finish, so it is often used in polishes for cars, shoes, floors and furniture.

 2. Soy Wax

 Soy wax comes from soybean oil.
 After the beans are harvested, they are cleaned, cracked and rolled into flakes.
 The oil is then extracted from the flakes.
 Candlemakers commonly use soy wax to make unique candle creations.
 Paraffin wax is another common candle making wax, but it comes from petroleum.
 Some candle makers choose to use soy wax because it is completely renewable.

 Jojoba wax is harvested from jojoba plant seeds.
 The plant is grown in Costa Rica, Israel, Mexico and the U.S. Jojoba wax is commonly referred to as jojoba oil, even though its chemical makeup makes it a wax not an oil.
 This wax is used in many beauty products due to its protective and moisturizing properties.

 4. Candelilla Wax